Becky G: 2019–2020: Mala Santa

-On January 18, 2019, Gomez officially made her return to English music with the release of "LBD", along with its lyric video.
-On March 1, Gomez performed a series of shows in Chile, starting with a headlining set at the Viña del Mar International Song Festival festival in Viña del Mar, during the festival Gomez was the recipient of two awards Silver Seagull and Golden Seagull.
-On March 22, she released single "Green Light Go".
+In January 2019, Gomez returned to English music with standalone single "LBD".
+She performed at the Viña del Mar International Song Festival, during the festival she was the recipient of the Silver and Golden Seagull awards.
+In March, she released the standalone single "Green Light Go".
 Gomez embarked on her self-titled tour, visiting Spanish-speaking countries.
-Gomez featured on Anitta's single "Banana", released on April 5.
-On April 19, Gomez released the standalone single "La Respuesta" with Maluma.
-The single peaked at number thirteen in the Hot Latin Songs.
-The song was nominated for the Favorite Video at the 2019 Latin American Music Awards.
-On April 26, Gomez released the single "Next to You" with British DJ Digital Farm Animals and Jamaican producer Rvssian, which was remixed featuring Nigerian-American singer Davido, released on May 24.
-"Un Mundo Ideal", a bilingual version of "A Whole New World", was performed by English singer Zayn Malik and Gomez for the soundtrack to the 2019 remake of Aladdin.
-The song was released on May 17, 2019.
-On June 28, Colombian group ChocQuibTown released the single "Que Me Baile" with Gomez.
-On July 12, Puerto Rican rapper Guaynaa released a remix of his song "Rebota" with American singer Nicky Jam and Farruko featuring Gomez and Panamanian singer Sech.
-The song peaked at number twenty-eight in the Hot Latin Songs, and was certified platinum by the RIAA.
-On September 6, Senegalese-American singer Akon released "Cómo No" featuring Gomez, as the lead single from his album El Negreeto.
-On September 13, Gomez released the standalone single "Secrets".
-On September 20, American rapper Saweetie released "My Type (Latin Remix)" featuring Gomez and Dominican rapper Meliii.
-On September 27, she featured on South Korean rapper J-Hope's song "Chicken Noodle Soup".
-The song contains lyrics in Spanish, English, and Korean, written by both in their respective languages.
+Gomez was featured on Anitta's single "Banana".
+In April, Gomez and Maluma released the standalone single "La Respuesta", which peaked at number thirteen on the Hot Latin Songs.
+In the same month, Gomez and British DJ Digital Farm Animals released the standalone single "Next to You" featuring Jamaican producer Rvssian.
+In May, English singer Zayn Malik and Gomez released a bilingual English and Spanish version of "Un Mundo Ideal", as part of the soundtrack for the live-action film Aladdin.
+In June, Colombian group ChocQuibTown and Gomez released the single "Que Me Baile".
+In July, Puerto Rican rapper Guaynaa alongside American singer Nicky Jam and Farruko released the remix of "Rebota" featuring Gomez and Panamanian singer Sech, which peaked at number twenty eight on the Hot Latin Songs.
+Gomez released the standalone single "Secrets" in September.
+In the same month, Gomez was featured on Senegalese-American singer Akon's single "Cómo No", and also featured on the remix of American rapper Saweetie's single "My Type" alongside Dominican rapper Meliii, and collaborated with Pitbull on the song "Mala", and the song was released as a single in July 2020 with De la Ghetto.
+She featured on South Korean rapper J-Hope's single "Chicken Noodle Soup".
+The song contains lyrics in Spanish, English and Korean, written by both in their respective languages.
 The music video for the song featured 50 dancers of different nationalities.
-The single peaked at number eighty-one in the U.S., peaking at number fifty-five in Canada, and peaked at number eighty-two in U.K. That same day, she appeared on Pitbull's eleventh studio album Libertad 548, on the track "Mala".
-Pitbull released the remix to "Mala", with Gomez and additional guest vocals from De La Ghetto, released on July 17, 2020.
+The single peaked at number eighty-one in the US, at number fifty-five in Canada, and at number eighty-two in the UK.
+The song also debuted at number-one on the World Digital Song Sales.